Prjoel/Credit-Card-Validator-Proyect/README.md

-# Credit-Card-Validator-Proyect
+# Credit-Card-Validator-Project
-A Codecademy's JS proyect
+A Codecademy's JS project